Nordic Indo-Germanic People: Eurasian Germanity

-Himmler, one of the most prominent Nazi leaders, also speculated on the presence of Nordic peoples outside of Europe.
-He proposed that Tibetan populations, particularly Buddhist monks, were descended from Nordic stock that had migrated to the Tibetan plateau in prehistoric times.
-Himmler further suggested that Nordic peoples had historically conquered the Indian subcontinent and enslaved its populations.
+Himmler was not the last of the Nazi leaders to speculate on a Nordicity extending across the entire European continent.
+He asserted that Tibetans, and more specifically Buddhist monks, were a branch of Nordic stock who had migrated to the Tibetan plateau in prehistoric times; he also asserted that Nordic populations had conquered the Indian subcontinent and enslaved the populations there.